 - If you choose to use FBA (Fulfillment by Amazon), most of the (sometimes challenging) logistics related to running an online business are handled by Amazon.
 Once you’ve sent them your products, Amazon manages the storage, order fulfillment, and customer service for you.

-- This is 2022 and everyone is accustomed to incredibly quick delivery times.
+- The entire world has become accustomed to incredibly quick delivery times.
 Sellers that use FBA to fulfill their orders receive a Prime badge promising free, one day delivery.

 But, there’s a problem with all that good news.
 There are now over 9.7 million Amazon sellers worldwide.
 A large percentage of those sellers are watching the same videos and attending similar courses in their quest to make it onto Amazon’s first page.